9/2/2025

 Evidence Supporting Structured Literacy

 The efficacy of Structured Literacy is not just theoretical; it is empirically validated.
-The International Dyslexia Association® coined the term Structured Literacy for comprehensive, evidence-based approaches (more than just phonics) that are a scientifically-proven contrast to balanced literacy or whole language approaches.
+The International Dyslexia Association coined the term Structured Literacy for comprehensive, evidence-based approaches (more than just phonics) that are a scientifically proven contrast to balanced literacy or whole language approaches.
 Through a Structured Literacy approach, educators can use the science of reading to help 95% of students become confident, capable readers.

 Partnering for Success: Transcending Old Practices Through Evidence-Based Resources

 Following recent legislative changes, it is clear time is of the essence for district leaders seeking to update reading instruction methodologies.
 Bans on the three-cueing system have generated a sense of urgency for finding evidence-based solutions.
-Structured Literacy provides an actionable alternative teachers can use.
-Whether through curriculum changes, supplementary SAAS literacy products, or evidence-based professional development, implementing an evidence-based approach to literacy instruction is achievable.
+Structured Literacy provides an actionable alternative that teachers can use.
+Whether through curriculum changes, supplementary SAAS literacy products, or evidence-based professional learning, implementing an evidence-based approach to literacy instruction is achievable.

 Directing Resources Where They Matter